Secure Text Messaging For Healthcare

 How to Comply with HIPAA for Secure Text Messaging for Healthcare

 Secure text messaging for healthcare is a communication software product (similar to native texting on an iPhone or Android device) that allows clinicians to securely text protected health information (PHI) without violating HIPAA compliance.
-A secure text messaging solution for healthcare will include an application on the phone (or desktop) of the clinician sending the secure text message.
-When a clinician sends a text message, this app encrypts the message and it is instantly sent to a secure server (in the cloud if you have a modern clinical communication platform like Halo).
+A secure text messaging solution for healthcare will include an application on the mobile device (or desktop) of the clinician sending the secure text message.
+When a clinician sends a text message from their mobile device, this app encrypts the message and it is instantly sent to a secure server (in the cloud if you have a modern clinical communication platform like Halo).
 The encrypted message is securely stored, then retrieved by the receiving clinician on the same app that unencrypts the message for reading.
 This entire process happens instantly.
-Messages are encrypted and secure in transit and at rest as required for HIPAA compliance using secure texting.
+Secure messages are encrypted and secure in transit and at rest as required for HIPAA compliance using secure texting.

-A more advanced secure text messaging solution will mimic native texting applications from Apple and Android devices so that users can easily orient to using the new application – if they can text, they can do secure text messaging.
-Of course, secure text messaging for healthcare isn’t the same as sending a quick emoji to a friend.
-These more advanced applications have many features that enhance clinician communication.
-The challenge for healthcare communication companies is to create simple interfaces that are easy to use, but still allow robust features to handle the complexities of healthcare communication.
+A more advanced secure text messaging solution will mimic native texting applications from Apple and Android mobile devices so that users can easily orient to using the new application – if they can text, they can do secure text messaging.
+Of course, secure text messaging for healthcare organizations isn’t the same as sending a quick emoji to a friend.
+These more advanced HIPAA compliant applications have many features that enhance clinician communication.
+The challenge for healthcare communication companies is to create simple interfaces that are easy to use, but still allow robust features to handle the complexities of secure healthcare text communication.

-Common features of secure text messaging for healthcare include message status: Sent, Delivered and Read receipts.
+Common features of secure text messaging for healthcare provider organizations include message status: Sent, Delivered and Read receipts.
 Message status takes the form of time stamps on message threads so clinicians (and admins auditing messages) know when these critical messages have been read.
-Another important feature for secure text messaging for healthcare is allowing clinicians to create a separate thread for each patient (known as Safe Text from Halo),ensuring that there is no confusion about which patient you are talking about when all messages between two clinicians are in one thread, as is the case with standard texting.
+Another important feature for secure text messaging for healthcare provider organizations is allowing clinicians to create a separate thread for each patient (known as Safe Text from Halo), ensuring that there is no confusion about which patient you are talking about when all messages between two clinicians are in one thread, as is the case with standard texting.

-The clinician workflow experts at Halo have developed more advanced features for secure text messaging for healthcare that address the complexities of healthcare communication to improve efficiency and protect patients from delays of care and clinicians from alert fatigue and burnout.
+The clinician workflow experts at Halo have developed more advanced features for secure text messaging for healthcare providers that address the complexities of secure healthcare text messaging communication to improve efficiency and protect patients from delays of care and clinicians from alert fatigue and burnout.

 Some of these advanced features include: